avaneev/biteopt/README.md

 3. If high optimization attempt rejection rate is not problematic, the parameters of the algorithm can be tuned to provide at least 20% lower convergence time.

+4. Parallelization of this algorithm is technically possible, but it is counter-productive.
+It is more efficient to run several optimizers in parallel with different random seeds.

 ## Warning ##